DC ST § 28-3814 Debt collection.

 (g) No creditor or debt collector shall use unfair or unconscionable means to collect or attempt to collect any claim in any of the following ways:

 (1) the seeking or obtaining of any written statement or acknowledgment in any form that specifies that a consumer’s obligation is one incurred for necessaries of life where the original obligation was not in fact incurred for such necessaries;

 (2) the seeking or obtaining of any written statement or acknowledgment in any form containing an affirmation of any obligation by a consumer who has been declared bankrupt without clearly disclosing the nature and consequences of such affirmation and the fact that the consumer is not legally obligated to make such affirmation;

-(3) the collection or the attempt to collect from the consumer all or any part of the debt collector’s fee or charge for services rendered;
+(3) the collection or the attempt to collect from the consumer all or any part of the creditor or debt collector’s fee or charge for services rendered;

 (4) the collection of or the attempt to collect any interest or other charge, fee, or expense incidental to the principal obligation unless such interest or incidental fee, charge, or expense is expressly authorized by the agreement creating the obligation and legally chargeable to the consumer or unless such interest or incidental fee, charge, or expense is expressly authorized by law; and

 (5) any communication with a consumer whenever it appears that the consumer has notified the creditor that he is represented by an attorney and the attorney’s name and address are known.

 (h) No creditor or debt collector shall use, or distribute, sell, or prepare for use, any written communication that violates or fails to conform to United States postal laws and regulations.

 (i) No creditor or debt collector shall take or accept for assignment any of the following:

 (1) an assignment of any claim for attorney’s fees which have not been lawfully provided for in the writing evidencing the obligation; or